Supporting Individual Artists Coffee Chat: Marketing Support for Artists

 What marketing skills do artists need to thrive?

 Join Ceylon Mitchell, Musician and Owner/Director of M3 Music Media Marketing, LLC, as he discusses strategies to start, manage, and grow a business for an individual artist.
 Learn tips about how you can support musicians and other artists in their journey of growing their recognition and business.

 This project is supported in part by the Emily Hall Tremaine Foundation and the National Endowment for the Arts.

 Ceylon Mitchell II

-An active freelance artist, Ceylon is the co-founder, flutist, and media manager of Potomac Winds, a chamber music collective.
+An active freelance flutist and chamber musician, Ceylon is committed to promoting traditionally marginalized communities, especially those from Black and Latinx identities.
+He is also the co-founder, flutist, and media manager of Potomac Winds, a chamber music collective.
 Described by the University of Maryland as “magnificent, deeply moving, and a model of alumni pride,” the ensemble is committed to promoting woodwind chamber music as a virtuosic medium through engaging performances of the highest level of artistic expression.
 As a music educator, Ceylon maintains a private studio in Maryland and serves as the Potomac Valley Youth Orchestra flute choir conductor.
 He previously served as a teaching artist with the Boston Flute Academy and as the director of the Boston University Flute Ensemble.